 Sadly, I became convinced the only real way to make money was to fill out a job application, attend an interview, turn in a W-2, and punch the clock.
 Sure, I saw other entrepreneurs making dough, but it felt like it wasn’t in the cards for me.
 I started to believe I didn’t have that “it” factor.

-Then I made my first $25 online.
+Then I made my first $25 freelance writing.
 I got a taste of the possibilities.
 And it tasted like fine wine.

 Why is Any of This Important?